annotation/text-fabric/tf/docs/about/layeredsearch.md

 (verb noun noun)+
 ```

-We'll stick to NENA to provide us with examples of how to use layered search.
+We'll stick to NENA for examples of layered search.

 ## Combined search